In Munich, museum island, city center.

 |1964||copy for the Archeological Museum of Madrid produced by the Deutsches Museum.|

 The cave paintings of Altamira are world famous, but unfortunately they are not open to the public.
 When they were first opened for tourists in the early 20th century, the amount of visitors was very high.
 The lively interest of the public in those paintings and the scientific value of the paintings was the motivation to produce a copy of this cave.
 The highest grade of authenticity possible with the newest technology available was the goal.

 After producing this first copy, which is on display in the museum in Munich until today, another copy was produced.
-It was made for the Archeologic Museum in Madrid, Spain.
+It was made for the Archaeological Museum in Madrid, Spain.
 This two copies started a still active process of scientific cave copies.
-Later many other caves were copied, Lascaux, Altamira, and soon Chauvet and Cosquer.
+Later many other caves were copied, Lascaux, Altamira, Chauvet, and probably Cosquer in the future.
 All those copies are based on the fundamental works at Munich.

 However, it is rather easy to see a main difference between later copies and this one: it is only a segment of the cave.
 Modern copies are buried underground, producing the temperature, humidity and the smell of the original cave.
 And also the visitor has the impression to enter a natural cave, although it is much smaller than the original, which he will not notice without knowing the original.
 However, Munich is much easier.
 A rectangular segment of the ceiling is placed at the ceiling of a dark room.
 The original cave is low, this room is high, the cave is cool and humid, this room is warm and rather dry.
 And still.
 After five minutes in this room, the visitor forgets the artificial surrounding and is able to enjoy the phantasic artworks of the stone age.